 – Zinaida Gippius

 One of the most prominent criticisms of the study of queer history is questioning how one can label a person with a word that did not exist while that person was alive.
 The final and most important piece of evidence to prove that a person is asexual, nonbinary, genderfluid, demisexual, lesbian, or bisexual is that of self-identification.
-Unfortunately, with certain figures, self-identification does not exist, whether that be because they were keeping such information secret for their own safety or because they lived before the labels used today even existed or at least had no access to these labels.
+Unfortunately, with certain figures, self-identification does not exist, whether that be because they were keeping such information secret for their own safety or because they lived before the labels used today existed or at least had no access to these labels.
 There is also a language barrier to consider in many cases; beyond just not having self-identification to look to for evidence, languages reflect the culture of the people who speak them.
 Each culture views queerness differently, and that can be evident in their language.
 For some, all these questions and conflicts are a reason to leave the subject alone entirely.
 Frankly, it is simpler to do so, and it removes the possibility of someday finding evidence that contradicts the conclusions that one spent so much time drawing.

 All of this criticism lies on a simple and flawed basis, that labels are static and are expected to fit a person perfectly, and that the point of connecting a label to a historical figure is to end a conversation rather than to start one.
 Labels within the queer community serve two primary purposes, one to give a person a greater understanding of themselves in relation to the world around them, two to connect a community of people who share experiences.
 When looking at someone who never had access to the labels used today, the first purpose is largely irrelevant.
 The person in question is dead; their understanding of themselves and how they exist in relation to the world around them is static and unchangeable.
 One thing to note about this fact is that it means the person's understanding of themselves cannot be harmed or impeded by a label that is incorrect.